Samsung Galaxy S25 Ultra vs Galaxy S25 Plus: Has the smaller phone caught up?

 Samsung has introduced some pretty big new additions to Galaxy AI.
 The standout feature here is the Gemini-powered cross-app actions, enabling the on-device AI to interact with multiple apps and perform cross-app tasks based on a single natural-language request.
 For instance, you can ask your Galaxy to find your favorite sports team’s schedule and automatically add each game to your calendar, complete with reminders.

-Naturally, Google’s Gemini is at the core of these enhancements, along with the improved Circle to Search feature.
-This now incorporates “Action Chips,” which serve as smart shortcuts to relevant functions.
+It's Google’s Gemini that is at the core of these enhancements, along with the improved Circle to Search feature which now has "Action Chips".
+Those are smart and interactive shortcuts to relevant phone functions.
 For example, circling a phone number allows you to call it instantly, while circling an address lets you navigate to it via Google Maps—making these interactions faster and more intuitive.

 Both devices will get seven years of major software updates––those two Galaxies will be supported until 2032.